TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Its eyewear is carefully handcrafted from sustainable wood, cotton-based acetate, and recycled aluminum.
 And with 100% UVA/UVB protection, the lenses protect your eyes from harmful rays.

-The small aluminum collection (made from recycled products and discarded scraps) stands out for me.
+The small aluminum collection (made from recycled products and discarded scraps) stands out to me.
 These frames are lightweight, malleable, and infinitely recyclable.

 It's also nice that all Proof Eyewear sunglasses come with a compostable case made from sustainably sourced wood.